Planning a visit to Rome’s Colosseum in 2026?

 Can I leave luggage near the Colosseum?

 Yes, luggage storage services operate near the Colosseum area, but you should book ahead if you are arriving with suitcases.
+Do not plan to bring luggage into the monument or through the archaeological route.

 Find luggage storage tips.